lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 Usually these discussions quickly turn into someone asking me for some useless piece of additional information, seemingly to delay having to deal with it.
 One of their most effective delaying methods consists of asking me for a list of all the API requests in the hour leading to the incident.
 I mean, if they can't properly investigate API issues without the content of the requests, shouldn't *they* be logging them? 🤔

 As often is the case, who should do something matters less than whose problem it is.
-In this case they could just ask me for these logs so they were getting them for free and there was no way they were going to spend a dime in this problem.
-It was up for me to log their own API activity for them so that they could peruse it at their leisure.
+In this case they could just ask me for these logs so they were getting them for free and there was no way they were going to spend a dime logging anything.
+It was up to me to log their own API activity for them so that they could peruse it at their leisure.
 Sigh.

 ## Poor man won't help you

-I try not to trivialize things that I'm not familiar with, but I have to admit I've often trivialized logging thinking how hard can it possibly be?
-While not particularly hard, turns out logging is not just a glorified print either.
+I try not to trivialize things that I'm not familiar with, but I have to admit I've often trivialized logging, thinking how hard can it possibly be?
+While not necessarily hard, turns out logging isn't just a glorified console print either.

 At the beginning I went for a poor man's logging kind of approach, which is my favorite approach to all problems that I trivialize.
 I thought to myself that my code already does a decent amount of tracing, I could simply "redirect" it to some ELK stack and be done with it.
 How naïve of me.